 I was really into the Myers-Briggs personality test in college.

 (To me, trying to understand people is one of the most fascinating pursuits in life.)
-But now I think I have officially been converted to the Four Temperaments test.
-Even though everyone at my church constantly talk about it, I wasn’t convinced until I took the test, got surprising results, and subsequently learned a TON about myself.
+But recently I’ve become obsessed with the Four Temperaments test.
+Even though everyone at my church constantly talked about it, I wasn’t convinced until I took the test, got surprising results, and subsequently learned a TON about myself.

 I thought I was the only person in the world who struggled with having such low energy!
 And now I understand my conflict-avoidant/passive aggressive tendencies better and have a better idea how to deal with those issues.
 I also appreciate my calmness during calamity more and feel less judgmental of others who have different strengths (like being passionate to change the world).